About the Hanna Holborn Gray Special Collections Research Center

 - Builds distinctive and unique collections

-- Facilitates discovery through online access to information about all SCRC collections
+- Facilitates discovery through online access to information about Special Collections

-- Promotes access to and use of SCRC collections by collaborating with the Library, University, and Chicago-area special collections communities
+- Promotes access to and use Special Collections by collaborating with the Library, University, and Chicago-area special collections communities

-- Collaborates with other Library units to promote preservation of SCRC collections
+- Collaborates with other Library units to promote preservation of the holdings of Special Collections

 The Hanna Holborn Gray Special Collections Research Center was established in 1953 as the Department of Special Collections, the University of Chicago Library's center for rare books, manuscripts, and archives.
 Special Collections incorporated holdings transferred from two predecessor institutions, the original or Old University of Chicago (1857-1886) and the Baptist Union Theological Seminary (1869-1892).
 These collections were expanded through the library acquisitions of the University of Chicago beginning with the purchase of the Berlin Collection in 1891.
 Rare books, manuscripts, and archives grew substantially following the move of Special Collections into the Joseph Regenstein Library in 1970, and collections of primary source materials continue to be enlarged and enhanced in support of the research and teaching programs of the University of Chicago.
 By 2002 expanded research access to the collections was reflected in a new name for the department, the Special Collections Research Center, and Special Collections celebrated its 50th anniversary the following year.

 - 340,000 rare books dating from the beginning of printing in Western Europe in the 15th century to the present, with particular strengths in the history of science and medicine, English and American literature, history, and economics, contemporary poetry, historical children’s books, Jewish life and culture, theology, Renaissance humanism, and the printed works of Frederick Chopin.